 Sockets are the public endpoint that border0 creates on behalf of users.
 Each socket will come with a unique DNS name.
-There are four types of socket supported today:
+The following types are supported:

-1. http/https.
-Use this when your local service is a http service.
+1. HTTP: Use this when your local service is a http service.

 2. SSH.
-Used for handling ssh connections to remote systems
+Used for handling ssh connections to remote or local systems .

 3. Database.
-Use when working with mysql or postgres type databases.
+Use when working with mysql, mssql or postgres type databases.

-4. TCP/TLS.
+4. TLS.
 Use this when your local service is a non-http service.

 In this case the platform will proxy a encrypted tcp session.
 This is used for example for ssh or https services.